 The exhibit on page RSV-2 shows the RSVS Corridor which was created from the Initial RSVS.
 Column 3 shows the Corridor Midpoint for each fiscal year.
 Columns 2 and 4 show the Corridor Minimum and Corridor Maximum, respectively.
 Column 5 shows the actual City Contribution Rate for the applicable fiscal year.
-As shown in the table, the actual City Contribution Rate for FY 2025 is 10.78% of pay.
+As shown in the table, the actual City Contribution Rate for FY 2026 is 11.97% of pay.

 The exhibit on page RSV-3 shows the individual pieces and total calculated City Contribution Rate.
-As shown in the table, the calculated City Contribution Rate from this valuation is 10.78% of pay.
-Because the System is less than 90% funded, the actual City Contribution Rate will be set equal to the greater of the calculated City Contribution Rate and the Corridor Midpoint of 9.33% of pay.
+As shown in the table, the calculated City Contribution Rate from this valuation is 11.97% of pay.
+Because the System is less than 90% funded, the actual City Contribution Rate will be set equal to the greater of the calculated City Contribution Rate and the Corridor Midpoint of 9.08% of pay.

 The exhibit on page RSV-4 shows the Liability (Gain)/Loss Layers established each year.
 Columns 2 and 3 show the original liability layer and any remaining liability layer, respectively.
 Column 4 is the payment on that particular layer for the fiscal year beginning one year after the valuation date.
 The payment is determined using a level percentage of payroll and the remaining amortization period as shown in column 5.
 The payments reflect the one-year delay between the determination of the payment and the beginning of the fiscal year in which the payment is made.
 The dollar amounts of the payments are summed and then converted to a percentage of payroll based on the projected payroll for the fiscal year beginning one year after the valuation date.
-As shown in the table, the sum of the current year's payments is positive (after being negative for the prior two years), which means it is an addition to the contribution rate.
-The sum of the amortization payments is determined to be 1.19% of projected payroll.
+As shown in the table, the sum of the current year's payments is positive, which means it is an addition to the contribution rate.
+The sum of the amortization payments is determined to be 2.72% of projected payroll.